 Professor Toby Peters

-Growing populations, rising ambient temperatures and the increasing frequency and severity of heat waves will demand much more cooling for health, food, productivity, data and, increasingly, even safe living.
+Growing populations, rising ambient temperatures and the increasing frequency and severity of heat waves will demand much more sustainable cooling for health, food, productivity, data and, increasingly, even safe living.
 At the same time more than 1billion people do not have access to cooling and suffer the consequences.

 Recent reports suggest that unchecked warming and absent mitigation will result by 2070 in 1-3 billion people being “exposed to mean annual temperatures warmer than nearly anywhere today,” How the world meets these challenges and provides cooling services for a growing number of people and uses will have important ramifications for climate, environment and economic productivity.